vik-s/quartz/content/projects/newsletter/long form/Understanding Classes of Amplifier Operation.md

 $$
 > The maximum efficiency achievable from a Class A amplifier is 50%

 The drain efficiency is same as the power-added-efficiency (PAE) if the gain is high enough (link).
 But we begin to realize that **half the supplied power is wasted in the pretext of linear amplification**.
-This is why Class A amplifiers are not the preferred type for mobile handset devices.
+This is why Class A amplifiers are not the preferred type for applications that rely on battery life.
 Having a 360° conduction angle continuously burns power in the active device, and lowers efficiency.

 In reality, the presence of a non-zero knee-voltage (say Vk is 10% of Vmax of the device) in active device further reduces the maximum efficiency available to about 45%.